andrey-stasevich/7s-test-task/app/README.md

 # app
-Module that creates ALB and EC2 instances in ASG for application deployment
+Module that creates ALB in public subnets and EC2 instances in ASG for application deployment in private subnets to protect them from the Internet

 ## Requirements